 distraction - the tactic of causing an enemy piece to move away from a key square, often accomplished by a sacrifice.
 Synonymous with deflection (see decoy.)

 double attack - movement of a piece or pawn results in two enemy units being attacked simultaneously.
 All forks are at least double attacks, but not all double attacks are forks.

 double check - a move that results in a king being attacked simultaneously by two different pieces.
-Double check is very forcing because the king is unable to defend itself by interposing another piece and must move out of check.
+Double check is very forcing because the king is unable to defend itself by interposing another piece, cannot capture both attackers and so must move out of check.
 The king may be able to capture one of the pieces giving check, but frequently such a piece is part of a combination.

 doubled pawns - two pawns of the same color on one file.
 This situation occurs as the result of captures.
 Doubled pawns are less mobile and more easily blockaded.
 There may be some compensation in the number of squares they defend, particular if they occur at or near the center.
-Isolated doubled pawns have no pawns of the same color on the adjacent files; these are extremely vulnerable to attack and to blockade, must be defended by other pieces and are a great liability in the end game as well.
+Isolated doubled pawns have no pawns of the same color on the adjacent files; these are extremely vulnerable to attack and to blockade, must be defended by other pieces and are a greater liability in the end game.

 doubled rooks - two rooks of the same color on the same file or rank are said to be "doubled" (see also battery.)
 "Rooks (doubled) on the 7th rank" are almost always a winning advantage.
 Sometimes referred to as "connected" rooks.